vdwees/rtc-tools/doc/examples/ensemble.rst

 branching point, RTC-Tools is making decisions that enhance the flexibility of the system so that it can respond as ideally as possible to whichever future emerges.
 In the case of two forecasts, this means taking a path that falls between the two possible futures.
-Once the branching time is reached, RTC- Tools is allowed to optimize for each individual branch separately.
+This will cause the water level to diverge from the ideal levels as time progresses.
+While this appears to be suboptimal, it is preferable to simply gambling on one of the forecasts coming true and ignoring the other.
+Once the branching time is reached, RTC-Tools is allowed to optimize for each individual branch separately.
+Imidiately, RTC-Tools applies the corrective control needed to get the water levels into the acceptible range.
+If the operator simply picks a forcast to use and guesses wrong, the corrective control will have to be much more drastic and potentially catastrophic.